andreavitaletti/WIR/README.md

 # Web Information Retrieval - WIR

+>Information retrieval (IR) is the activity of obtaining information resources relevant to an information need from a collection of information resources.

-WIR is Infromation Retrieval on a the Web Corpus.
-The Web Corpus is made of documents with unique characteristics:
+WIR is Information Retrieval when the collection of information resources is the Web.
+The Web is made of resources with unique characteristics:

 1. Linked
 2. Semi-structured